MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/container-apps/management.md

 - **Use health probes**: Add health probes to your container apps.
 Make sure revisions contain `livenessProbe`, `readinessProbe`, and `startupProbe`.
 For more information, see [Azure Container Apps health probes](/azure/container-apps/health-probes?tabs=arm-template).

-- **Configure health probes correctly**: The health probe calls an endpoint should return a success status code (HTTP `2xx`) when the status is healthy.
-Ideally, this endpoint also checks the health of required downstream components like databases, storage, and messaging services.
-Ensure that the downstream health response is cached for a short period to prevent initiating a continuous cascade of health checks.
+- **Configure health probes correctly**: The health probe is responsible for making calls to an endpoint and expects to receive a success status code, typically in the HTTP 2xx range, when the system is in a healthy state.
+It is recommended that this endpoint performs checks not only on the system's health but also on the health of critical downstream components, such as databases, storage, and messaging services.
+To prevent a continuous cascade of health checks, it's important to implement caching of the downstream health responses for a brief duration.

 - **Log extensively**: Create Log Analytics queries to look for warnings, errors, and critical messages.